 At Microbiological & Immunological Communications, we strongly believe in publication ethics.
-A peer-reviewed article after being published serves as a key component of curating a coherent and respectable knowledge network.
-It directly depicts the quality of work of the authors and their respective institutions.
+A peer-reviewed article, after being published, serves as a key component of curating a coherent and respectable knowledge network.
+It directly depicts the authors' work quality and their respective institutions.
 The scientific method is embodied in the form of peer-reviewed articles.
 Therefore, maintaining high ethical standards during and after the article's publication is paramount to us.
 We have established a system of reporting malpractice and complaints by making a 'Complaint Redressal & Appellate Committee,' which addresses concerns regarding ethics, malpractice, and other related issues.

 Microbiological & Immunological Communications is committed to excellence in scholar publishing and follows COPE guidance for the same by following COPE’s “Principles of Transparency and Best Practice in Scholarly Publishing”.
 Microbiological & Immunological Communications recommends reviewers to follow COPE’s “Ethical Guidelines for Peer reviewers”.
 For ethically acceptable editing, editors at Microbiological & Immunological Communications follow the COPE’s “Guidelines for Ethical Editing” and “Editing Peer Review”.
 At Microbiological & Immunological Communications, we follow COPE guidance on “Editorial Board Participation” for the advice and participation of editorial advisory board members.